prozacchiwawa/ochialisp/README.md

 This code does not share the original code's sharing of quoted string and atom namespace.

-I had hoped to implement let forms by this point, but it might wait for another day.

 This is very lightly tested code and might not produce correct output for every valid chialisp program.